jenpin/theeconomicsocio/content/blog/singapore/index.md

 tags: ['Singapore', 'layover', 'things-to-do', 'short']
 ---

 A long stop over between flights is every travelers night mare.
 Stuck in a small airport without a good book is nothing short of a disaster!!
 But if that stop over is at the Changi international airport, the equation is quite the converse.
 We went over to India to visit family this Easter.
-On our way back to Australia we have an18 hour long stop over at Singapore and I was simply delighted much to the dismay of my husband.
+On our way back to Australia we have an 18 hour long stop over at Singapore and I was simply delighted much to the dismay of my mister.

 There is so much to do both at the airport and at the city that ,boredom was not one of my concerns.
 The decision of how to spend those 18 precious hours of my life was THE concern.

 ![Don't miss the Flower Dome at Gardens by the Bay](./flower-dome.jpg)

 If your layover is any less than 7 hours we would recommend staying and exploring Changi airport or doing the city sights and heritage version of the [ daily tours](http://www.changiairport.com/en/airport-guide/facilities-and-services/free-singapore-tour.html) from the airport.
-The do just to your time and money.
+They do justice to your time and money.
 Make sure you register yourself an hour before the tour timing.

 For a longer stop make sure you clear immigrations with a valid visa as it simply demands a trip to this manmade beauty-personified city/country.